themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 Okay.
 Phew.
 We are really close.
 There’s just _one more thing_.

-#### Back To the Client
+#### Back to the Client

 Alright.
 Last step.
 Seriously.
 Recall that before we hopped on the server, we did a little foreshadowing that we’d need to do something else on the client before we called it a day.
 If you’re keen you probably realized that because we created our user’s account on the server, we lose the nice UX touch of automatically logging in our user.

-Unfortunately, in order to make use of the `alanning:roles`	 package, we needed to run our `Accounts.createuser()` function on the server.
+Unfortunately, in order to make use of the alanning:roles package, we needed to run our `Accounts.createuser()` function on the server.
 But no worries!
 We can easily implement an auto-login ourselves.
 Let’s take a look:

 <p class="block-header">/client/controllers/public/signup.coffee</p>